mokpi/Rock-Paper-Scissors-with-Jetson-Nano/README.md

 ![poster.png](img/poster.png)
 You can try to play the **Rock-Paper-Scissors game with a Jetson Nano**!

+## Dependencies

+1. numpy
+2. pyTorch
+3. colorama: only for coloring the text outputted on the screen.
+4. ...

 ## Demo

 ### 0. Clone files onto your Jetson Nano, connect to Jetson Nano through USB and through Jupyter.